Ernest Lough

-Ernest Arthur Lough (/lʌf/; 17 November 1911 – 22 February 2000) was an English singer who sang the famous solo "O for the Wings of a Dove", from Felix Mendelssohn's "Hear My Prayer", for the Gramophone Company (later HMV and then EMI) in 1927.
-The record became HMV's biggest seller for 1927, and made the piece, the choir and the soloist world-famous.
+Ernest Arthur Lough (/lʌf/; 17 November 1911 – 22 February 2000) was an English singer who was the soloist in Felix Mendelssohn's "Hear my prayer", which includes the famous "O for the Wings of a Dove", for the Gramophone Company (later His Master's Voice and then EMI) in 1927.
+The record became His Master's Voice's biggest seller for 1927, and made the piece, the choir and the soloist world-famous.
 The original master recording wore out, and a second version had to be recorded to replace it in 1928.
 In 1962, it became EMI's first million-selling classical record, earning it "gold disc" status.

 Early life

 Lough was born in Forest Gate, County Borough of West Ham, Essex, England.
 His father worked for an insurance company.
 He was a treble in the local church choir, at St Peter's, Forest Gate.
-He auditioned at Southwark Cathedral, but joined the choir of the Temple Church in London in 1924, which was under the direction of organist and choirmaster George Thalben-Ball (later Sir George Thalben-Ball), who had just succeeded Sir Walford Davies.
+He auditioned at Southwark Cathedral, but joined the choir of the Temple Church in London in 1924, which was under the direction of organist and choirmaster George Thalben-Ball, who had just succeeded Sir Walford Davies.
 As a chorister of the Temple Church, Lough had a choral scholarship to the nearby City of London School.